Frequently asked questions

 If you don’t think you will have the ability to commence soon after signing it may be worth considering applying in the next round.

-4. What reporting is required after I received my grant?
+4. What reporting is required after I receive my grant?

 6 monthly reporting is required as agreed to by the applicant and Green Adelaide.
 A final report is required to be submitted at the project end date.
 It is important that this final report includes the following: